kimintime/fs13-JavaScript-public/README.md

 In exercise 3, the time difference assignment, was straight-up math, and I definitely had some trial and error.
 I understood what needed to happen, but needed to remind myself how to access an object.
 Having the from, to parameters threw me, as they're not used, and I removed them.

 Exercise 6 is where I fall down the most, and needed help.
 I barely have experience constructing and using classes in Java.
 It was a typical quickl end-of-term lesson, so approaching it now was tricky.
 I understand well that you're constructing a class Book that has its attributes, but it's always the constructor that throws me.
 It always feels like you're defining it again.
 I also didn't understand the math in the instructions.
-24% sales tax on an item costing 20.00 is never going to be 30.43, at least that I know of.
+24% sales tax on an item with a price of 20.00 is never going to be 30.43, at least that I know of.

 But, I got through it, I think, and maybe one day I'll be tackling projects large enough where it makes sense.